SenseNet/docs.sensenet.com/content/tutorials/getting-started/getting-started-with-react.md

 export const repositoryUrl = <your sensenet repository>
 ```

 You should also create an `app-provider.js` file in your project's *src* folder.
-That provider will be responsibe for your repository.
+That provider will be responsible for your repository.
 It should be something like this:

 ```javascript
 import { Repository } from "@sensenet/client-core";